WebSockets setup - General description

 You create topics in applications.

-Topics Technically, topics represent the object that WebSocket messages output/make available.
-A "consumer" can subscribe to a topic.
+Topics Technically, a topic in connection with WebSockets represents the object that delivers or makes available the messages.
+A topic can be subscribed to by a "consumer".
 A topic can be compared to a message channel that can be subscribed to.

 In Intrexx, you create a topic in the application that you would like to display the message in.
 You only need to provide the topic with a unique name.
 To do this, Intrexx generates a GUID for the topic automatically.
-There are no other steps that are required to set up the "message channel".
+No further steps are required to set up the "message channel".

 Define appearance in the portal